acoli-repo/germhist/README.md

 ### Usage

+For sample run with human-readable output, run

+    $> make demo

+For test run on sample corpus, run

+    $> make

+Requirements:
+- Java
+- xmllint, install using `sudo apt install libxml2` (Ubuntu 20.4)
+- Saxon, check installation parameters in `config`
+- CoNLL-RDF, check installation parameters in `config`

-The pipeline can be configured inside the rem_pipe.sh file (adjust paths, usage of Transliterator, chunking steps, etc).
+The pipeline can be configured inside the `config` (adjust paths and dependencies).
+For more advanced changes to the default set up (usage of Transliterator, chunking steps, etc), edit `rem_pipe.sh`

 ### Transliterator